MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-ioincrementkeepalivecount.md

 ## -description

-The <b>IoIncrementKeepAliveCount</b> routine increments a reference count associated with an Windows app process on a specific device.
+The <b>IoIncrementKeepAliveCount</b> routine increments a reference count associated with a Windows app process on a specific device.
 This routine is called by a kernel mode driver in response to the app opening a process for I/O. This prevents Windows from suspending the app before the I/O process is complete.

 ## -parameters